 I`ve used several of the choicest clips a number of times before naive audiences, always to productive effect.
 When I participated, in-studio, on a radio talk show here in my hometown of Bozeman MT, and we played some of the tracks from the CD, the shocked host referred to them as “Hispanic fatwas.”

 So, in public venues, try provoking the enemy into falling back on their dead-end charges

-Paul Nachman [email him] is a retired physicist and immigration sanity activist in Bozeman, MT.
+And then fire-up the best of CCIR`s Reconquista Rant sound clips!Paul Nachman [email him] is a retired physicist and immigration sanity activist in Bozeman, MT.